 To me summer is ice cream.
-Given that ice cream is summer.
+Ice cream is summer.

-Ice cream on cobbler, ice cream on pie, ice cream on shortcake, in particular ice cream mounded up and topped with ALL THE THINGS!
+Ice cream on cobbler, ice cream on pie, ice cream on shortcake, ice cream mounded up and topped with ALL THE THINGS!

 Last year my boyfriend and I got into quite the little habit of eating late night ice cream.